MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

-For the proof we use an approach similar to one used in \cite{old-GnpSampling} (the proof of Theorem 1 (a)).
-That is, we use the well-known ``disagreement percolation'' coupling construction in \cite{DisPerc}.
-We wish to couple $X'(B)$ and $Y'(B)$ as close as possible.
-However, identical coupling is precluded due to the disagreement at the boundary of $B$.
-The disagreement percolation assembles the coupling in a stepwise fashion, i.e. couples the colouring of each vertex of $B$ at a time.
-It gives priority to vertices which are next to a disagreeing vertex, if any.
-Disagreements propagates into $B$ along paths from $w$.
-A disagreement at vertex $u' \in B$ at (edge) distance $r$ from $w$ propagates to a neighbour $u\in B$ at distance $r+1$ if $X_1(u) \neq Y_1(u)$.
+We wish to couple $X_{t+1}(B)$ and $Y_{t+1}(B)$ as close as possible.
+Identical coupling is precluded for the whole block $B$ due to the disagreement at the boundary of $B$, recall that $w\in \partial B$.
+The coupling we use for setting $X_{t+1}(B)$ and $Y_{t+1}(B)$ decides the colour assignment of each vertex $u\in B$ at a time.
+Every time we give priority to the vertices which are next to a disagreement, i.e. we decide the colouring for these vertices first.
+If there are vertices in $B$ whose colouring is not decided but non of them is next to a disagreeing vertex, then it is easy to see that we can colour them using identical coupling.